Incoming Kentucky Freshmen Students

 Permanent legal residents of Henderson, Daviess, Hancock, and Union counties in Kentucky may pursue an undergraduate or graduate degree at USI and pay Indiana tuition rates.
 Students who begin their education under this program will be permitted to complete their degree with full program benefits as long they remain continually enrolled in all regular (fall/spring) terms and are otherwise eligible on the basis of residency and academic criteria.

 The primary scholarship offered by the University of Southern Indiana.
 To qualify, students residing in Indiana or selected counties in Kentucky must rank in the top 25 percent of their high school class and be enrolled in the Indiana Academic Honors or Kentucky Pre-college Curriculum.
-The USI Departmental Scholarship is a guaranteed four-year award with reasonable renewal criteria (3.0 GPA and full time enrollment).
+The David L. Rice Merit Scholarship is a guaranteed four-year award with reasonable renewal criteria (3.0 GPA and full time enrollment).
 This scholarship ranges in value from $500 per year up to full yearly tuition.
 Individual award amounts are based on a student's SAT or ACT scores, overall rank in class, and cumulative grade point average.
-A separate application in not required; the USI Undergraduate Application for Admission serves as the application for the Departmental Scholarship.
+A separate application is not required; the USI Undergraduate Application for Admission serves as the application for the David L. Rice Merit Scholarship.

 Students who receive a significant increase in test scores and/or class ranking following receipt of initial award may petition the Director of Admission for increased scholarship funding.
 Students who do not initially meet scholarship requirements at the time of application, but achieve the necessary criteria after completion of the eighth semester of high school, may petition the Director of Admission for scholarship consideration.
 Petitions must be submitted prior to the beginning of the first semester of the freshman year.